[C#] Entity Framework Core -Relationship Establishment Conditions-

 Load entity class structure (Navigation / FK / Naming) ↓ Infer relationships using Convention ↓ Register in internal model (IModel) ↓ OnModelCreating (explicit setting using Fluent API) ↓ Finalize relationships (relationships based on foreign keys)

-In EF Core, relationships are not inferred every time; the content finalized when the model is first built is cached as IModel and reused thereafter .
+In EF Core, relations are not inferred every time; rather,the finalized content during the initial model construction is cached as the IModel and reused thereafter.

 ② Caching and reusing IModel (per DbContext type)